iconify/iconify/README.md

-### Important beta and backwards compatibility notice
+### Important backwards compatibility notice

-Important: project is marked as beta, which means there might be some bugs and there might be big changes before final release.

-Important: as of beta 6 project has been renamed from SimpleSVG to Iconify.
+Important: as of version 1.0.0-beta6 project has been renamed from SimpleSVG to Iconify.

 Many changes from SimpleSVG 1.0.0-beta5 to Iconify 1.0.0-beta6 are not backwards compatible.
 If you wrote code for SimpleSVG project, there are few changes you need to make to code to work with new version: